PeterEB/coap-shepherd/README.md

 **Arguments:**

 1. `path` (_String_): path of the allocated Object Instance or Resource on the remote Client Device.
 2. `data` (_Depends_): data to write to the Object Instance or the Resource.
-If target is a Object Instance, then the `data` is an Object Instance containing the Resource values..
+If target is a Object Instance, then the `data` is an Object Instance containing the Resource values.
 3. `callback` (_Function_): `function (err, rsp) { }`.
 The `rsp` object has a status code to indicate whether the operation is successful.

     * `rsp.status` (_String_)